rl-institut/multi-vector-simulator/CONTRIBUTING.md

 The previous steps could be performed even before you solved the issue, to let other people know you are working on the issue.

+ Please follow the indications in the pull request template and update the appropriate checkboxes :)

 Once you are satisfied with your PR you should ask someone to review it.
 Before that please lint your code with [Black](https://github.com/psf/black) (run `black . --exclude docs/`) and